JoyceG290/restaurant-website/README.md

 - The site uses client-side routing, which is handled by the `_redirects` file for Cloudflare Pages
 - All API keys should be kept secure and never committed to the repository
 - Images are served from a CDN for optimal performance
+- This project uses Create React App (CRA) for the build system